-The placements of DPE students is an important quality signal and preparing students for the job market is another focus of the training at the DPE.
+The placements of students of the PhD Program in Economics is an important quality signal and preparing students for the job market is another focus of the training at the program.
 Prior to the summer break, students who are close to finishing present their job market paper to the Department's entire faculty.
 Faculty members offer extensive support towards improving the presentation and interview performance: they schedule individual mock-interviews and provide specific training to guarantee an optimal preparation - e.g., for the Spanish, British or transatlantic job market.

-During their PhD, WU strongly promotes participation in the discourse of the research community, e.g., by paying travel allowances for attendance of international scientific conferences and short-term research visits at scientific institutions.
-Students of DPE benefit from the network of international partners of WU and the members of the Department of Economics.
+During their PhD, WU strongly promotes participation in the discourse of the research community, e.g., by paying travel allowances for attendance of international scientific conferences and short term research visits at scientific institutions.
+Students of our PhD Program benefit from the network of international partners of WU and the members of the Department of Economics.
+In addition, they are supported by a placement officer.